Ulricall/Gaze_Estimation_Task/README.md

 ## Task2: Gaze domain adaptation
 We calculate the gaze error between MPIIFaceGaze and ColumbiaGaze.

+Put ColumbiaGazeDataSet into ./input

 Firstly, Use the work in https://github.com/ageitgey/face_recognition to preprocess the pictures in ColumbiaGaze to cut out faces from the pictures.

-Install face_recognition following the above github link, and then run getlist.py and preprocess.py to overwrite original pictures with cut pictures.
+Install face_recognition following the above github link, and then run scripts/getColumliaLabel.py and scripts/preprocess.py to get the label of ColumbiaGazeDataSet and overwrite original pictures with cut pictures.

+After that run